guildai/guild.ai/pages/docs/start.md

 is empty.
 We generate files in later examples so knowing this command is useful.

-## Train again
+## Train a second time

-Run `train.py` a second time, but with an explicit value for the hyperparameter `x`:
+Run `train.py` again, but with an explicit value for the hyperparameter `x`:

 ``` command